MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/peoplepicker.md

 | `AccessibilityLabel` | Screen reader aria-label |
 | `InputEvent` | An event to send to the control.
 Supports [SetFocus](setfocus.md) as an `InputEvent`. |

 ## Examples

+`PeoplePicker` supports other sources from where the input collection can be retrieved.
 Following are the examples on how to use the `PeoplePicker` component.
-Note that `PeoplePicker` completely supports other sources from where the input collection can be retrieved.

 ### Office 365 Users Connector